 While AC-coupling of the input signal is the proper means for achieving the best dynamic performance, it is possible to DC-couple the inputs by making use of the CM potential.
 Figure 8 shows one method for accomplishing DC-coupling.
-The common-mode potentials at the outputs of amplifiers OA1 and OA2 are "servoed" by the action of amplifier OA3 to be equal to the CM potential of the MAX1418.
-Care must be taken to ensure that the common-mode loop is stable, and the $R{\rm F}/R{\rm G}$ ratios of both half circuits must be well matched to ensure balance.
+The common-mode potentials at the outputs of amplifiers OA1 and OA2 are "servoed" by the action of amplifier OA3 to be equal to the CM potential of the MAX1419.
+Care must be taken to ensure that the common-mode loop is stable, and the $R_F/R_G$ ratios of both half circuits must be well matched to ensure balance.

-PC Board Lavout Considerations
+PC Board Layout Considerations

-The performance of any high-dynamic-range, high-sample-rate converter can be compromised by poor PC board layout practices.
-The MAX1418 is no exception to the rule, and careful layout techniques must be observed to achieve the specified performance.
+The performance of any high-dynamic range, high sample-rate converter may be compromised by poor PC board layout practices.
+The MAX1419 is no exception to the rule, and careful layout techniques must be observed in order to achieve the specified performance.
 Layout issues are addressed in the following four categories: